HouzuoGuo/Aurinko2/doc/Data structure.md

 # Database
 Database is a file system directory.

-Aurinko2 require RWX (read/write/execute) permissions on the directory.
+Aurinko2 requires RWX (read/write/execute) permissions on the directory.

 # Collection
 Collection is a file system directory under Database directory.